How Long Does Suboxone Stay in Your System?

 Taking another substance, whether a drug or a supplement, could affect your body’s ability to metabolize Suboxone.
 Depending on the substance, it could increase efficiency or decrease efficiency, though a lot depends on how that substance affects your liver and your metabolism.
 If you are taking other medications while on Suboxone, be sure to inform your Suboxone doctor to know how it will affect your treatment.

 While Suboxone is being metabolized, the liver actually creates metabolites that stay in the body longer than Suboxone will.
 One of these is nor buprenorphine, which can remain in the body for over 9 days and up to two weeks.
 Even if Suboxone has fully left your system, you should know that modern drug tests can detect metabolites as well.

 What Are the Different Drug Tests for Suboxone?

-Naloxone leaves the body much more quickly than Buprenorphine, so drug tests are more likely to detect the Buprenorphine in your system rather than any Naloxone.
-The 4 major drug tests that can detect Buprenorphine are:
+Naloxone leaves the body much more quickly than Buprenorphine, so drug tests are less likely to detect versus the Buprenorphine.
+The four major drug tests that can detect Buprenorphine are:

 1. Blood Test

 This test can usually detect drugs shortly after taking them.
 A blood test works best a little over 2 hours after the last dose.